Log Your Firewise Volunteer Hours

 Absolutely NO FIREWORKS are allowed in Tollgate.

 The Importance of Defensible Space

 In 1979 a forest fire swept through Tollgate destroying several homes.
 This video, (video courtesy of Boone Zimmerlee, Oregon Department of Forestry COD Stewardship Forester) shows why it is so important to maintain defensible space around your home.

-A note from your Tollgate Firewise Committee: Watch this video about the 1979 fire in Tollgate!
-It is mesmerizing.
+A note from your Tollgate Firewise Committee: Watch this mesmerizing video about the 1979 fire in Tollgate!
 Look for familiar landmarks in Tollgate; see what you recognize; watch and listen to the roar of the flames as this fire tried to devour our neighborhood.
-And listen closely to the expert analysis and advice offered more than four decades ago on protecting your home, your neighbors’ homes and our community.
-Are you frightened?
-More well-informed?
-Inspired to get your home protected?
-Wondering why more hasn’t been done in 43 years?
-Ready to help?
-We are!
+Listen closely to the expert analysis and advice offered more than four decades ago on protecting your home, your neighbors’ homes and our community.